daniel64/lspf/README.md

 Application programs wishing to use DM Services, can be written in C++ or rexx (open object rexx).
 Calls are made via a pApplication method or the ISPEXEC interface.

-Most services are supported (missing services are mostly file tailoring, and LM*) as are dynamic input/output areas and a subset of the ISPF panel language.
+Most services are supported (missing services are mostly file tailoring, and LM*) as are dynamic input/output areas, tables and a large subset of the ISPF panel language.
 See doc directory for more details.

 This as been written as an exercise whilst learning C++ and OOP and I've put it on GitHub in case anyone wants to use/contribute to it.
-There is a lack of applications, but there is a browser, the start of an editor similar to the mainframe PDF editor and a file list application.
+There is a lack of applications, but there is a browser, an editor similar to the mainframe PDF editor that also supports macros written in OOREXX and syntax hilighting and a file list application.

+Other features include split screen, application stacking, keylists, reflists, command tables, field expansion, command retrieve, cursor-sensitive help, keylist help etc. (see Help)